michelinesoley/FTTC/README.md

 - C compiler
 - CMake
 - Compressed Continuous Computation (C3) library (which requires BLAS, LAPACK, and optionally SWIG-python)

+Note the C version of the program reproduces the results in the paper.
+A Python version will be available shortly.

 The tensor-train (TT) Chebyshev program requires the following: